Are you a clicker trainer?

-Just like you, I started with a Google search on ‘clicker+horse’ and landed on Alexandra Kurland’s website.
-If you have not yet seen her website and Blog, you should pause reading this and read some of her many excellent articles on clicker training.
+My internet search brought me to Alexandra Kurland.
+If you have not yet seen her website and Blog, you should pause here and read some of her excellent articles on clicker training.

 I wait for you…